-*, about 46% companies are delivering IoT solutions, while 29% plan to deliver an IoT solution in the next 18 months. survey
+There is no doubt that IoT is here to stay.
+According to a 2016 survey*, about 46% companies are delivering IoT solutions, while 29% plan to deliver an IoT solution in the next 18 months.

-Embedded software tops the current 'technology focus for developers' working on IoT App Development, followed by web development, big data and data analytics, enterprise software, IoT App Development DevOps solutions and services, cloud computing and mobile.
+Embedded software tops the current 'technology focus for developers' working on IoT App Development, followed by web development, big data and data analytics, enterprise software, DevOps solutions and services, cloud computing and mobile.

-estimates that 8.4 Billion things will be connected to the internet.
+By the year 2017, a Gartner Inc. study estimates that 8.4 Billion things will be connected to the internet.
 To put this into perspective, the number of people on Earth in 2017 was 7.5 billion.

-cloud migration and mobile platforms, the right IoT language must aid inter-connectivity, security and interoperability (key IoT concerns according to the survey).
+In a world dominated by big data, cloud migration and mobile platforms, the right IoT language must aid inter-connectivity, security and interoperability (key IoT concerns according to the survey).

 Easy embedding in code and the language's long-term IoT future are deciding factors too.